vkr2020/vkr2020.github.io/_posts/2021-01-21-bhajo-re-bhaiya-ram-govind-hare-kabir.md

 woh mukh dhool pari_

 ### Meaning of bhajo re bhaiyya

 Oh brother, please sing the names of the Lord
 rAma govinda hari

-Oh brother, please sing the names of the Lord
-rAma govinda hari
 It does not need japa _(mantra chanting)_ or tapa _(penances)_
 It does not cost you anything!

-Oh brother, please sing the names of the Lord
-rAma govinda hari
 Family (progeny) and Wealth give you happiness
 But, they also make you forget the name of the Lord

 kabIr says -
-Who's mouth does not utter the name of rAma
+He, whose mouth does not utter the name of rAma
 His mouth is the same as a mouth filled with dust

 Oh brother, please sing the names of the Lord